lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ### Installation with Virtual Environments

-Why use a virtual environment?
+What is a virtual environment and why use one?

 *A virtual environment is a named, isolated, working copy of Python that that maintains its own files, directories, and paths so that you can work with specific versions of libraries or Python itself without affecting other Python projects.
 Virtual environmets make it easy to cleanly separate different projects and avoid problems with different dependencies and version requiremetns across components.* [Source](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/)